Geetanjali Shree

 Geetanjali Shree ([giːt̪ãːˈd͡ʒəlɪ ʃɾiː]; born 12 June 1957), also known as Geetanjali Pandey, is an Indian Hindi-language novelist and short-story writer based in New Delhi, India.
 She is the author of several short stories and five novels.
 Her 2000 novel Mai was shortlisted for the Crossword Book Award in 2001, while its English translation by Nita Kumar was published by Niyogi Books in 2017.
 In 2022, her novel Ret Samadhi (2018), translated into English as Tomb of Sand by Daisy Rockwell, won the International Booker Prize.
 Aside from fiction, she has written critical works on Premchand.

 Early life and education

 Shree was born in the city of Mainpuri in Uttar Pradesh state on 12 June 1957.
-As her father, Anirudh Pandey, was a civil servant, her family lived in various towns of Uttar Pradesh.
+Her father, Anirudh Pandey, was a civil servant, causing her family to live in various towns throughout Uttar Pradesh.
 Shree says that it was this upbringing in Uttar Pradesh, along with a lack of children's books in English, that gave her a rich connection to Hindi.
 She is ancestrally from Ghazipur District, Gondaur village.

 At university, she studied history.
 She completed a BA at Lady Shri Ram College, and a master's degree from Jawaharlal Nehru University in New Delhi.
 After beginning her PhD work at Maharaja Sayajirao University of Baroda on the Hindi writer Munshi Premchand, Shree became more interested in Hindi literature.
 She wrote her first short story during her PhD, and turned to writing after graduation.